Introduction

 If you have a WordPress site, you can use plugins such as Yoast SEO or All in One SEO which enable you to put in your focus keyword and gives you advice on how to best optimise your page for your keywords.
 If you have your list ready this will now be easy work as you already have a primary keyword for each page!
 There are also similar options for other types of websites that enable you to enter focus keywords.

-It may have taken you some time to gather all these keywords but think of it as time better spent than spending hours optimising your site for keywords that are never going to work for you and your business.
+It may have taken you some time to gather all the right keywords, but think of it as time better spent than spending hours optimising your site for keywords that are never going to work for you and your business.

 Good luck and happy keyword finding!